meinside/meinside.github.io/_posts/2014-05-07-How-to-run-BitTorrent-Sync-as-service-on-Raspberry-Pi.md

 ---
 layout: post
 title: How to run BitTorrent Sync as service on Raspberry Pi
-categories:
+tags:
-- how-to
+- raspberry pi
-- raspberry-pi
+- linux
 published: true
 ---